-After joining the firm in 2017, Millie O’Brien is ready for big things.
-At just 24 years of age, she can hold her own in the fast-paced world of high finance.
-As an Associate Adviser in Private Wealth for Evans & Partners, she says the firm’s autonomous yet supportive work environment allows her to sharpen her skill set and further her career with confidence.
-Here, she takes us through a typical day at Evans & Partners to give us a sense of her responsibilities, tasks and everyday activities at Evans and Partners, part of the Evans Dixon Group.
+After joining the firm in 2017, Millie O’Brien was quick to show she could capably hold her own in the fast-paced world of high finance.
+As Associate Adviser in Private Wealth for Evans and Partners, she says the firm’s autonomous, yet supportive work environment allows her to sharpen her skill set and further her career with confidence.
+Here, she takes us through a typical day as a graduate to give us a sense of her responsibilities, tasks and everyday activities at Evans and Partners, part of the Evans Dixon Group.

 Trams, trades and team meetings